-Yolngu speak a dozen dialects of a language group known as Yolngu matha.
+Yolngu people of Arnhem Land speak a dozen dialects of a language group known as Yolngu Matha.
 English is very much a second (or thirteenth) language.

 Yolngu clan groups

 - Yirritja Clan Groups: Gumatj, Gupapuyngu, Wangurri, Ritharrngu, Mangalili, Munyuku, Madarrpa, Warramiri, Dhalwangu, Liyalanmirri

 - Dhuwa Clan Groups: Rirratjingu, Galpu, Djambarrpuyngu, Golumala, Marrakulu, Marrangu, Djapu, Datiwuy, Ngaymil, Djarrwark

 Yolngu culture in northeast Arnhem Land — a heartland of Aboriginal culture and land rights — is among the oldest living cultures on earth, stretching back more than 40,000 years.

 Yolngu life is divided into two moieties: Dhuwa and Yirritja.
 Each of these is represented by people of a number of different groups, each of which has their own lands, languages and philosophies.
 Learn more about Dhuwa and Yirritja (This is a 1p PDF written in 2000)

 Yolngu groups are connected by a complex kinship system (gurrutu).
 This system governs fundamental aspects of Yolngu life, including responsibilities for ceremony and marriage rules.
 Kinship relations are also mapped onto the lands owned by the Yolngu through their hereditary estates.
 Learn more about Gurrutu ( This is a 1p PDF written in 2000)